-3. Clean the area around the drain plug 1.
-Place a drain pan under drain plug.
+3. Clean the area around the scavenge area drain plug 1 and the storage area drain plug 2.
+Place a drain pan under both drain plugs.

 Hot oil can cause burns to skin.
 Do not allow hot oil to contact skin.